 Step 1: Notify your employer

 Virginia law requires an injured employee to report the injuries sustained to the employer as soon as they can report it.
 Generally, you are required to report the injury in writing within 30 days of the injury sustained.
 Reporting the incident promptly is crucial as there are specific timelines for making a claim.
-Failure to report the injury within the specified time frame could result in the denial of your claim.
-Besides, companies must file incident reports to help them learn from mistakes and maintain their workplace compliance.

-Step 2: Seek medical attention
+Step 2: Seek medical Attention

 After notifying your employer, seek immediate medical attention for your injury or illness.
 If your injuries are severe or life-threatening, visit the nearest hospital or medical care facility.
 If the injuries are not as severe, your employer may provide a list of approved healthcare providers to visit in order to make the claim process easier.
 Your employer may also recommend that you see a company-appointed doctor for the initial evaluation.
 Virginia law requires that your employer or their insurance carrier offer you a “Panel of Physicians” which is a list of three different doctors for you to choose who provides your medical care resulting from the accident.